Sir Isumbras: Plot

-For many years Sir Isumbras lives in desperate poverty in the city of Acre, which was the last Christian stronghold to fall to the Muslims, in the late-thirteenth century.
+For many years Sir Isumbras lives in desperate poverty in the city of Acre, which was the last Crusader stronghold to fall to the Muslims (1291).
 Then he makes his way to Jerusalem, and outside the walls of this city an angel appears one night to tell Sir Isumbras that God has at last forgiven him his sins.
 Destitute still, however, Sir Isumbras wanders the eastern lands until he comes to a city that once belonged to a great sultan before he was killed on the battlefield.
 Now it is ruled by his former queen.
 This lady is accustomed to distributing alms to wandering paupers and to taking in the most needy to feed and to ask them about their travels; as though keen to hear news of somebody.
 He is brought into the castle, meets with her, tells her his news and is invited to live there and to serve at the table.
 Yet, like Sir Eglamour of Artois after his travels, he does not recognise his own wife.
 Like Sir Yvain's wife, the Lady of the Fountain, and the wife of the eponymous hero of the romance Guy of Warwick, she does not recognise him.

 One day, as he is outdoors pursuing the sports he used to love, he climbs a crag up to an eagle's nest and finds within it the distinctive red cloak which the eagle had stolen from him just after he had been parted from his wife, and before his youngest son had been abducted by the unicorn.
 The cloak had contained some food, all those years ago, and all the gold that the sultan had given to him in payment for his wife.
 In a sudden agony of memory, Sir Isumbras takes this cloak with the gold, carries it to his room and puts in under his bed.
 Then he goes about the castle grief-stricken and in tears, remembering the family he had once had.

 This change in his behaviour is noticed by everybody and is brought to the queen's attention.
 One day, some noblemen break down the door to Sir Isumbras’ room and find the gold lying beneath the bed.
 They bring it to the queen.
 She recognises it immediately as the gold that her husband was once given for her.
 That evening, she confronts Sir Isumbras with the discovery and he tells her what happened.
 She asks him to produce the ring that she gave to him; it matches hers and they at last recognise each other.
 There is a tearful scene of reunion.